Real Patient Reviews on Getting Dental Implants and Other Dental Work in Mexico

 She was extremely happy with the fit and look of the new crown but unfortunately it didn’t last as long as she had hoped.
 In her detailed blog post, which includes updates on the treatment until 2016, she explains that this tooth has always caused her problems so she can’t be sure whether the dentist was to blame.
 The root canal work she had done has held up just fine.

-Here are some tips Nina mentions for people traveling to Los Algodones for dental work:
+Here are some tips Nina mentions for people travelling to Los Algodones from the US for dental work:

 - It’s easy to park on the US side and walk across – all dentists are very close to the border